carlos-hereee/nexious-library/README.md

      <Form
        <!-- required props -->
        initialValues: { [key:string]:any };   // e.g. { appName:"", isNewApp:true }
-       onSubmit: (e: unknown) => void;            // create your custom submit function
-       formName: string;                      // give your form any name
+       formId: string;                        // give your form an Id, is only required with Paginate Form
        <!-- optional -->
-       heading?: string;                      // title of the form onChange?: (e: unknown) => void;           // create your custom onChange event handlers hideLabels?: boolean;                  // hide form labels
+       heading?: string;                      // title of the form previewLabel?: string;                 // add preview label for button to view changes on form responseErr?: string;                  // add error message after AJAX request failed submitLabel?: string;                  // use your custom submit button label theme?: string;                        // overwrite styling with your own hideLabels?: boolean;                  // hide form labels
        hideSubmit?: boolean;                  // hide submit button
+       withFileUpload?: boolean;              // this is required to upload files dataList?: {[key:string]:  {            // name of field affected name:"",
+         value:"",
+          label:""
+         } []} // data list for field with input type === select
-       theme?: string;                        // use your custom classname to overwrite app theme labels?:  {[key: string]: string} ;    // use your custom labels for your form field
-                                              // e.g. { appName:"enter new app name " }
+       labels?:  {[key: string]: string} ;      // use your custom labels for your form field  e.g. { appName:"enter new app name " }
-       placeholders?:  {[key: string]: string}; // use your custom placeholders types?:  {[key: string]: string};       // use your custom field types submitLabel?: string;                  // use your custom submit button label schema?: { required: string[] };       // enter your desired schema for fieldHeading?: { [key: string]: string }; // enter custom field heading selectList?: {                          // this is required if type = "select"
+       placeholders?:  {[key: string]: string}; // use your custom placeholders types?:  {[key: string]: string};       // use your custom field types schema?: {
-         name: string;
-         value: string;
-         isDisabled?: boolean;
-         uid?: string }[];
+         required: string[], // field name of required data unique?: {
+            name: "" // field name affected
+            list: string[] // fist of string values that data cannot be }
-       addEntry?: {                           // works with type ="checkbox" and adds new field values when a
+        };       // enter your desired schema for fieldHeading?: { [key: string]: string }; // enter custom field heading addEntry?: {                           // works with type ="checkbox" and adds new field values when a
-         [key: string]: {                      // checkbox is checked
+         [key: string]: {                      // name of field affected
            additionLabel: string;
            removalLabel: string;
            initialValues: {[key:string]:any};